Donkey Kong Country 3: Contemporary

 The game received positive reviews upon release, holding an aggregate score of 83% from GameRankings.
 Nintendo Magazine System (NMS) called it "king of the Kongs", surpassing its predecessors in every area.
 Doctor Devon of GamePro saw it as one of the best 16-bit games and a worthy swan song for the SNES.
 Electronic Gaming Monthly (EGM) contributors praised its polish and entertainment value, with Shawn Smith calling it a library must-have.
 Paul Davies of Computer and Video Games viewed it as the "pinnacle of achievement for the Super NES", though he docked points for familiarity.
 AllGames Brett Alan Weiss and Next Generation commended its quality but noted it offered "more of the same", appealing most to series fans.
 EGM editors named Donkey Kong Country 3 a runner-up for both Super NES Game of the Year (behind Tetris Attack) and Side-Scrolling Game of the Year (behind Guardian Heroes).

-Donkey Kong Country 3s graphics were lauded as the best on the SNES, surpassing its predecessors with sharper, more detailed visuals and fluid animations.
-Reviewers consistently highlighted the game's stunning visuals, with NMS calling them "astounding" and the "most detailed, beautifully animated Super NES graphics".
-Doctor Devon described backgrounds as "sharp and colorful", with underwater levels "suitable for framing".
-Weiss noted the graphics were so impressive they "have to be seen to be believed", and Steve Polak of Hyper emphasized the "lush" environments, like snowfields and waterfalls, which used advanced effects for a "kaleidoscope of colour".
-EGM and Next Generation also praised the crisper, more detailed visuals compared to Donkey Kong Country 2, with Davies noting flawless animation quality.
-The reviewers in Famitsu also praised the graphics, saying they were on par with games released for newer systems such as the PlayStation and Sega Saturn.
+Reviewers lauded the game's graphics for their sharp, detailed visuals and fluid animations.
+NMS called the visuals "astounding" and the "most detailed, beautifully animated Super NES graphics".
+Doctor Devon described the backgrounds as "sharp and colorful", singling out the underwater levels as "suitable for framing".
+Weiss claimed the graphics were so impressive they "have to be seen to be believed", and Steve Polak of Hyper described the "lush" environments as a "kaleidoscope of colour", noting the snowfields and waterfalls.
+EGM and Next Generation also praised the crisper, more detailed visuals compared to Donkey Kong Country 2, with Davies regarding the animation quality as flawless.
+The reviewers in Famitsu said the graphics were on par with games released for newer systems such as the PlayStation and Sega Saturn.

-The soundtrack and sound effects were considered excellent, enhancing the game's atmosphere despite their similarity to previous entries.
-NMS praised the "brilliant theme tune" and "spot-on jingles" that suited each level, complemented by top sound effects.
-Doctor Devon noted a "dense sonic atmosphere" with great music and effects, including unique character themes like Blue Bear's "bluesy groove".
-Weiss likened the music to a professional orchestral recording, while Sushi-X of EGM appreciated the "hip sounds" that contributed to the game’s polish.
+The soundtrack and sound effects were praised for their atmospheric quality despite their similarity to previous entries.
+NMS lauded the "brilliant" opening theme and "spot-on jingles" for each level as well as the "top" sound effects.
+Doctor Devon said the "great" music and effects created a "dense sonic atmosphere", singling out the unique themes of the Brothers Bear as noteworthy.
+Weiss likened the music to a professional orchestral recording, while Sushi-X of EGM appreciated the "hip sounds" for contributing to the game's polish.